ankitects/translating/anki/developers.md

 ```

 - Note how a SCREAMING_CASE constant has been automatically defined as part of
-the build process, allowing for code completion.
+  the build process, allowing for type checking.
 - You can provide as many arguments as you need, as either strings,
   integers, or floats.
 - Code in qt can use the `aqt.utils.tr()` function, but code in pylib should
   use `col.tr()` instead.
+- See ts/congrats for how strings can be looked up in Typescript.

 If you'd like to test out the strings in the Python repl, make sure to
 call set_lang() first.